Kappa Sigma Tau: History

 A second chapter, Beta, was established at the University of Illinois in 1924.
 In October 1924, Beta was admitted to the campus Pan-Hellenic Council.
 In the fall of 1925, the chapter moved into a house at 908 South Fourth Street in Champaign, previously used by Theta Kappa Phi.
-The Beta Chapter Alumni Association of Kappa Sigma Tau was incorporated in July 22, 1927 and was based in Champaign.
+The Beta Chapter Alumni Association of Kappa Sigma Tau was incorporated on July 22, 1927, and was based in Champaign.
 A third chapter was chartered at the University of Mississippi in 1927, followed by a fourth chapter at Lake Forest College in 1928.
 In 1928, Beta purchased a lot in Urbana to build a house, renting 607 East Daniel Street in Champaign pending construction.

 Chapter activities included a biennial formal, singing contests, and participating in campus intramural sports such as swimming and basketball.
 Kappa Sigma Tau was governed by a five-person national council that was elected at an annual convention.
 In June 1932, the national convention was held in the Buena Vista Hotel in Biloxi, Mississippi.

 In 1932, the Kappa Sigma Tau merged with the national sorority Alpha Xi Delta.
 The merger took place under the instruction of the National Panhellenic Council which determined that the sorority system had over-expanded and would benefit from consolidation.
 Delta chapter merged on July 19, 1932, while Beta merged on August 8, 1932.
 Alpha chapter, at Northwestern, disbanded instead of merging.
 Gamma at the University of Mississippi withdrew and joined another national sorority.
 At the time of the merger, Beta chapter of Kappa Sigma Tau had 100 alumnae.

 Kappa Sigma Tau is not affiliated with the local sorority of the same name that was established at McKendree University in 1992.